haiyang3-98/ThymesisFlow-Ethernet/README.md

+Still in Progress
+# Parameters of the Ethernet interface
+Remember to set the appropriate network parameters for each different node, starting around line 1025 of thymesisflow_top.v

 # Welcome to the Home of ThymesisFlow
 ThymesisFlow is a HW-SW co-designed prototype enabling hardware disaggregation of compute resources on POWER9 processor systems.